SoccerNet/sn-calibration/README.md

 semantic class is not well-defined, we will not use this class in the evaluation.
 However, note that still detecting it might be useful for the second task.

-As output for a specific game, we expect a json file containing a dictionary, whose keys are the images names (as named by the frame extraction implemented in SoccerNet) and whose values are dictionaries of predictions.
-One prediction dictionary is composed of keys that are the full name of the semantic classes that were detected in the image, and each value is a list of two elements corresponding to each extremity.
+As output for a specific image, we expect a json file containing a dictionary, whose keys are the full name of the semantic classes that were detected in the image, and each value is a list of two elements corresponding to each extremity.
 An extremity is represented by a dictionary containing x and y keys, each key is associated with its value **normalized** by the image dimensions.
-If there are two different pitch elements in the image "17_1.png", we expect a dictionary containing the following informations :
+If there are two different pitch elements in the image "00001.png", we expect a dictionary named "extremities_00001.json" containing the following informations :
-[illustration]

 ```
+# extremities_00001.json
 {
- "17_1.png" = {

      "semantic_class_name_1" : [{'x': x1,'y': y1}, {'x': x2,'y': y2}],
      "semantic_class_name_2": [{'x': x3,'y': y3}, {'x': x4,'y': y4}]

- },
       ...
 }
 ```

 The json files will be organized as SoccerNet : we expect to receive a zip archive respecting the same folder organization.
-Each json file will be located in its league folder, its corresponding season folder and finally its match folder.
+Each json file will be located in its split folder.

 ```
-league
-  |__ season years
-         |__ match 1
-         |     |__ prediction_extremities.json
+test
-         |__ match 2
+|__ extremities_00001.json
-               |__ prediction_extremities.json
+|__ extremities_00002.json
 ```